rust-lang/rfcs/text/0000-cargo-token-from-process.md

 `token-from-process` to maintain backward compatibility, and a warning will be issued to let the user know about that.

+The `token-from-process` key accepts either a string containing the binary to call or a list containing the binary name and the arguments to provide to it.

-When a `cargo` subcommand needs the authentication token, Cargo will execute the string contained in the configuration key with the system shell (`cmd.exe` on Windows and `sh` on other platforms).
+When a `cargo` subcommand needs the authentication token, Cargo will execute the binary contained in the configuration key with the defined arguments (if provided by the user).
 The process will inherit Cargo's standard input and error, and the standard output will be captured by Cargo to read the token (with trimmed newlines).
 If the command returns an exit code other than `0` Cargo will treat that as a failure.

 The following environment variables will be provided to the executed command: